bechtold/iaweb_styleguide/README.md

 Also the js/script.js and the css/style.css are ignored as they are generated files.
 If you want to use a continuous integration tool you need to make sure the server either runs grunt or you add the compiled page in _site to the git.

+### Caching Notes
+No efforts have been made to implement caching or other performance optimizations, since this was not part of the projects requirements.
+Not even a .htaccess file has been created.
+If you want to implement some caching techniques please refer to
+[varvy](https://varvy.com/pagespeed/) for some best practice tips.

 ## Step by Step Guide